jeeb/avisynth/distrib/Readme/readme_history.txt

     SetChannelMask(clip, string ChannelDescriptor) (parameters compulsory, no names must be set) (test10)

   Accepts predefined channel string or channel layout names or their combination, in ffmpeg style.
-  Unlike ffmpeg, numerical indexes or channel counts are not allowed.
+  Numerical indexes or channel counts are not allowed.
   String is case sensitive!
   E.g. "stereo+LFE+TC" or "FL+LR" or "5.1(side)"
     "mono",